About Wide Open Spaces

 Owner and Guide

-Anthony took an 18-month’s “sabbatical” and completed an Advanced Guiding Course, before starting Wide Open Spaces.
+Anthony took an 18-month’s “sabbatical” and completed the relevant guiding courses, before starting a bespoke hiking & walking experience business.

 Qualifications

-- Advanced Guiding: US FETC: Tourist Guiding NQF L4 (71549) – E. Cape, W. Cape & Gauteng.
+- Advanced Guiding: US FETC: Adv.
+Guiding NQF L4 (71549) – E. Cape, W. Cape & Gauteng.

 - Guiding: US Skills Programme – Adventure Guide NQF L4.